NKDMMadhusankha/HarmoniX/README.md

 The LLM helps extract meaning from the request and suggests relevant producers, singers, or studios based on their portfolios.

-### LLM Usage Highlights

-- Prompt interpretation for project intent
-- Musician matching based on descriptive text
-- Enhanced user experience through conversational project input

-> 🔄 The recommendation logic and LLM communication are handled via a Python microservice located in the `Service_ml/` folder.
+> 🔄 The recommendation logic and LLM communication are handled via a Python microservice located in the [`Service_ml/`](Service_ml/README.md) folder.

+---

 ## 🛠️ Tech Stack